o19s/elasticsearch-learning-to-rank/README.md

 `./bin/elasticsearch-plugin install http://es-learn-to-rank.labs.o19s.com/ltr-query-0.0.5-es<ES VER>.zip`

+### Increase Max Script Size

+Ranklib models are stored using an Elasticsearch script plugin.
+Ranklib models can be large.
+So we recommend increasing this setting, ie:

+`script.max_size_in_bytes: 10000000`

 # Building a Learning to Rank System with Elasticsearch

 This section discusses how this plugin fits into build a learning to rank search system on Elasticsearch.